 Gaming and gambling.
 Thanks to the trend of creating play-to-earn (p2e) blockchain games, where users can receive tokens with real value while playing, gaming and gambling can classify as a part of DeFi.
 Using DApps, users can avoid the opacity of purchasing in-game assets and the lack of user control over their bids.
 Now blockchain games ensure reliable storage of users’ funds.

-There is an uptrend for game blockchain development: already at the beginning of July 2019, DApps from these categories occupied the top 5 places in the rating of popular blockchain applications.
-One of the first games, CryptoKitties, was released on the Ethereum platform at the end of 2017.
+There is a long-lasting uptrend for game blockchain development: DApps often occupy the top places in the rating of popular blockchain applications.
+The trend began several years ago, when one of the first games, CryptoKitties, was released on the Ethereum platform.

 Non-financial applications have nothing to do with money transfers.
 One of the most common types is applications for user identification.